Associate Professor of Law

 J.D.
 (Order of the Coif), University of California, Davis, School of Law, 2002

-Professor Painter-Thorne teaches American Indian Law, Client Counseling, Legal Writing, and Property.
-In addition to teaching, she has coached several moot court teams throughout her six years at Mercer and is the faculty advisor to Mercer’s Advocacy Council.
+Professor Painter-Thorne teaches Client Counseling, Evidence, Legal Writing, and Property.
+In addition to teaching, she has coached several moot court teams throughout her thirteen years at Mercer.

 After graduating from law school, Professor Painter-Thorne was a litigation associate at Orrick, Herrington, & Sutcliffe in Sacramento, California.
 She then served as a law clerk to the Honorable Harry Pregerson on the United States Court of Appeals for the Ninth Circuit before joining the Mercer faculty in 2006.
-Professor Painter-Thorne is the managing editor of the Legal Communication & Rhetoric: JALWD.
-She is a member of the American Constitution Society, Association of Legal Writing Directors, the Legal Writing Institute, and the Society for American Law Teachers.
+Professor Painter-Thorne is a member of the American Constitution Society, Association of Legal Writing Directors, the Legal Writing Institute, and the Society for American Law Teachers.

 Professor Painter-Thorne received her J.D.
-(Order of the Coif) from the University of California, Davis, School of Law and her undergraduate degree with high honors in anthropology from the University of Maryland.
+(Order of the Coif) from the University of California, Davis, School of Law and her undergraduate degree with high honors in anthropology from the University of Maryland, College Park.
 She is a member of the California State Bar.